Can

 ALSO: Please be careful when refilling smoke machines

-- mop up any spills, as people can slip on any fluid left on the
+with fluid - mop up any spills, as people can slip on any fluid left on the

 floor (it is more slippery than water).